bchainhub/foxar-docs/versioned_docs/version-1/reference/pilot/pilot-reference.md

 ### DESCRIPTION

-Pilot is a Solidity REPL (short for "read-eval-print loop") that allows developers to write and test Solidity code snippets.
-It provides an interactive environment for writing and executing Solidity code, as well as a set of built-in commands for working with and debugging your code.
-This makes it a useful tool for quickly testing and experimenting with Solidity code without having to spin up a sandbox foxar test suite.
+Pilot is a Ylem REPL (short for "read-eval-print loop") that allows developers to write and test Ylem code snippets.
+It provides an interactive environment for writing and executing Ylem code, as well as a set of built-in commands for working with and debugging your code.
+This makes it a useful tool for quickly testing and experimenting with Ylem code without having to spin up a sandbox foxar test suite.

 ### Usage

 To open pilot, simply execute the `pilot` binary.

-From there, input valid Solidity code.
+From there, input valid Ylem code.
 There are two kinds of inputs to the pilot prompt apart from commands:

 1. Expressions
    - Expressions are statements that return a value or otherwise can be evaluated on their own.
 For example,